rollkit/docs/guides/hyperlane-use-tia-for-gas.md

 funds='[{"amount":1,"denom":"ibc/1A7653323C1A9E267FF7BEBF40B3EEA8065E8F069F47F2493ABC3E0B621BF793"}]'
 memo='{"wasm":{"contract":"'"$warp_contract_address"'","msg":'"$forward_msg"',"funds":'"$funds"'}}'

-celestia-appd tx ibc-transfer transfer transfer channel-78 $warp_contract_address 1utia \
-  --from my-key -y --fees 420utia --memo "$memo"
+celestia-appd tx ibc-transfer transfer transfer channel-78 $warp_contract_address 1utia --from my-key -y --fees 420utia --memo "$memo"
 ```

 :::tip
 Stride has IBC middleware installed that automatically forwards and routes transfers directly to the rollup, therefore we only need to sign one transaction on Celestia!

-See the `memo` field in the above command to see how we can encode a message for the Wasm contract and send it along with the funds.
+See the `memo` field in the above command to see how we can encode a message for the wasm contract and send it along with the funds.
 :::

 Confirm the tokens landed in the wasm account with: